Champions League

 All three Portuguese giants have had racism scandals

 Portugal has three huge, historic teams: Benfica, Sporting, and Porto.
 All three of them, at one point or another, have had to deal with racism issues.
 In 2012, Porto was fined €20,000 by UEFA after their supporters targeted Manchester City players Mario Balotelli and Yaya Touré with racist chanting.
-In 2023, Sporting was fined by the Portuguese Football Federation after a section of its fans directed racist insults at Nanu (an Estrela da Amadora player) during a league match.
+In 2023, Sporting was fined by the Portuguese Football Federation after a section of their fans directed racist insults at Nanu (an Estrela da Amadora player) during a league match.

 Vinicius Jr and Gianluca Prestianni